Elections and Voting

 Disqualifications

-Persons who are not qualified to be nominated or elected as a member of Council include:
+Per Section 43 of The Local Government Election Act, persons who are not qualified to be nominated or elected as a member of Council include:

-- A judge of a court; and
+• A judge of a court; and

-- The auditor or solicitor of the municipality
+• The auditor or solicitor of the municipality

-Before seeking nomination to Council, employees of the municipality, employees of any board or commission appointed by R.M.
-Council, or employees of a board of education must first obtain a leave of absence in accordance with subsection 80(2) of The Labour Standards Act.
-If the employee is successful in being elected to Council, the person is deemed to have resigned from his or her employment on the day before he or she was elected.
+If an employee of the municipality, of any board or commission appointed by R.M.
+Council, or of a board of education is successful in being elected to Council, the person is deemed to have resigned from his or her employment on the day before he or she was elected, per Section 43 of The Local Government Election Act.
 Unsuccessful employee candidates are entitled to resume their employment when the leave of absence expires.

 Persons having an interest in a contract with the municipality are not disqualified from holding office as a member of Council.